-We carry out risk based fire protection activities guided by a risk-based approach, completing fire safety checks (lower risk premises) and fire safety audits (higher risk premises) at business premises.
+We carry out fire protection activities guided by a risk-based approach, completing fire safety checks at lower risk business premises and fire safety audits at higher risk business premises.
 We work with partners to ensure fire safety in high-rise buildings and to ensure that public events are safe.
-The devastating fire at Grenfell Tower, London raised several significant questions over building regulations, how fire safety regulations are enforced in such premises and how the fire and rescue service respond to fires in high-rise residential premises.
+The devastating fire at Grenfell Tower in London raised several significant questions over building regulations, how fire safety regulations are enforced in such premises and how the fire and rescue service respond to fires in high-rise residential premises.

+There are 163 buildings in our Service area with six floors or more.
 We continue to focus our protection resources on the inspection of high-rise buildings and protecting buildings and the area around them.
 We will continue to adopt recommendations from the Grenfell Public Inquiry.
-We have 163 buildings within the Devon and Somerset area of buildings of six floors or above.